jdabassett/snake-cafe/README.md

 TESTS:

-    * INSTRUCTIONS: NA
+    * INSTRUCTIONS: Use the run command in the terminal to run the script.
+Read the instructions carefully and type 'quit' or 'ctrl-c' to exit the script at any moment.

-    * NOTES:
+    * NOTES: You can also request any off menu items.
+Knock yourself out!

-NOTES:
+PRODUCTION NOTES:

     * NA